Yandex Cloud

 Register a public domain zone and delegate your domain.

-Install the Application Load Balancer Ingress controllerInstall the Application Load Balancer Ingress controller
+Install the Application Load Balancer ingress controllerInstall the Application Load Balancer ingress controller

 Create a test applicationCreate a test application

-1. Create the app.yaml app file:
+1. Create the app.yaml file:

 app.yaml